 Purchasing a new car is always an exciting time in life; however, it can also be confusing and time confusing, especially with so diverse types of financing options available.

-This past February my husband and I leased our first brand new vehicle.
+In February 2017, my husband and I leased our first brand new vehicle.
 At the time it was the best option for us because we literally have NO credit.
 Well, he had no credit, I had horrible credit and refused to co-sign which is a totally different post I'll probably discuss at another time.
 We wanted a truck because we go camping, haul stuff for his parents, and we're planning on moving so the smaller the moving truck we need, the better.
 So we settled on a brand new Ford F-150.
 The color is a beautiful blue, and it rides so nicely.

 The only thing we regret honestly is not taking more vehicles out to test drive.
 We pretty, well my husband, fell in love with Jean (Blue Jean to be exact, yes, we name our vehicles, doesn't everyone?)
 It fits our boys, us, and plus all our camping gear, we can also do the hauling we need if we need.

-My husband also researched diverse types of vehicles on websites like Cars.com for months before we even decided to go brand new.
+My husband also researched diverse types of vehicles on websites for months before we even decided to go brand new.
 We weighed our options, the pros & cons and went to see a friend of the family at a local dealership.

 Which brings me to the point of this post….